spinningcat/Person-On-Duty/README.md

 [NextMonths]: https://i.itsosticky.com/8zw9f.png "NextMonths"

-**This is the code piece i used when i achieved that task.**

-3. **To show official holidays either in the jquery ui datepicker or in jqx calendar.**
+3. ***To show official holidays within a box in either jquery ui calendar or jqxwidget may be necessary so as to give a warning to user.
+Because person who plan the schedule To to spesific person, may need to be careful about that. **

 ##### "The working flow of this projet*